 - The assessment boundary will be based on benefit provided and does not necessarily include an entire subdivision if the entire subdivision does not materially benefit from the proposed improvement.
 All specially benefited properties are to be included in the proposed list of participating properties. - When preparing a map for submittal, be certain to identify geographic and descriptive locations of desired improvements and type of improvement proposed.
 Each area should be identified clearly.
-MSBU boundaries (geographic area) to be assessed are typically contiguous; excluding a benefited property because the property owner is opposed to creating the MSBU is not allowed.
+MSBU boundaries (geographic area) to be assessed represented by listing of properties must be contiguous.
+Enclaves are not allowed if their purpose is to remove a property because the property owner is not in favor of establishment of the MSBU.
 Copies of recorded plats and section maps may be obtained from the Development Services Department [(407) 665-7775] located on the 2nd floor of the County Services Building.
 Assistance is also available from the MSBU Program. - The creation of an MSBU relies heavily on involvement of community liaisons.
 The community representatives that serve as primary and/or secondary liaisons are very important to establishing an MSBU and ensuring project completion occurs per community expectations.
-Liaisons need to be readily available for follow-up contact from County staff and the benefiting community, attending site visits, encouraging petition response, and other project activities. - When completing questions 1 and 4, it is critical to describe the current issues and the desired scope of services in detail as this information will be used to develop the project scope, engineering plan, and subsequent cost estimates.
+Liaisons need to be readily available for follow-up contact from County staff and the benefiting community, attending site visits, encouraging petition response, and other project activities. - When completing question 4, it is critical to describe the desired scope of services in detail as this entry will be used to develop the project scope, engineering plan, and subsequent cost estimates.
 Community participation in the preliminary development of the scope of services, prior to submitting application, is highly encouraged.
-Having community involvement early in the process can help avoid delays and plan changes after the Application is submitted. - Retention pond renovation may include mechanical removal of exotic/invasive vegetation, excavating to remove accumulated sediment, on-site or off-site disposal of excavated material, and shoreline aquascaping (re-vegetation with native plant species) when appropriate.
-On-going maintenance of retention ponds, even after renovation, is excluded from the municipal services authorized for assessment funding.
-If the waterbody requiring renovation is classified as a lake, rather than a retention pond, please request an application packet for Lake Restoration.
-The requirements and process are different. - All questions or concerns regarding cost sharing decisions and participating properties should be discussed with the MSBU Program prior to submitting application.
+Having community involvement early in the process can help avoid delays and plan changes after submitting the Application. - All questions or concerns regarding cost sharing decisions and participating properties should be discussed with the MSBU Program prior to submitting application.
 The required application processing fee, as established by the Board of County Commissioners is noted on the Application to Create an MSBU and is collected when an application is submitted to the MSBU Program.
 Payment checks should be made payable to "Seminole County BCC".
-The fee is non-refundable.
-The fee is used to offset a portion of the costs incurred by the County during the application processing phases (Steps 1-4).
+The fee is nonrefundable.
+The fee is used to offset a portion of the costs incurred by the County in support of the application process and potential creation of the requested MSBU.
 Should the requested MSBU be created, and the project taken to the point of final assessment levy, the application fee will be included as a project cost and the amount can be recouped by the applicant.
 The MSBU Program will determine how recoupment will be issued (either as credit to an assessment or as payment check).
 If there are multiple contributors for the application fee, the applicant is responsible for providing contact and amount information for all contributors at the time of submitting the application.
 If the project does not proceed to the point of final assessment levy, the fee remains non-refundable.
 When complete, the application should be submitted to the MSBU Program.
 Mailing and/or delivery location are noted on the application form.
 The non-refundable application fee (per the Application Fee Schedule) made payable to "Seminole County BCC" must be submitted with the application.